AIM ImmunoTech Inc.

 AIM ImmunoTech Inc. is an immuno-pharma company focused on the research and development of therapeutics to treat multiple types of cancers, immune disorders, and viral diseases, including COVID-19, the disease caused by the SARS-CoV-2 virus.

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act (PSLRA) of 1995.
 Words such as "may," "will," "expect," "plan," "anticipate," and similar expressions (as well as other words or expressions referencing future events or circumstances) are intended to identify forward-looking statements.
 Many of these forward-looking statements involve a number of risks and uncertainties.
 Among other things, for those statements, we claim the protection of safe harbor for forward-looking statements contained in the PSLRA.
 We do not undertake to update any of these forward-looking statements to reflect events or circumstances that occur after the date hereof.
 Orphan Medicinal Production Designation, while beneficial, does not assure commercial approval.
 The statistical analysis of the Erasmus study was based on comparison of the patient group treated with Ampligen to a historical control group of patients with similar characteristics who were previously treated for pancreatic cancer but who did not receive Ampligen.
 Because these were not concurrent controls, the assignment to treatment with Ampligen was neither randomized nor blinded to the investigators or the patients.
 Significant additional testing and trials will be required to determine whether Ampligen will be effective in the treatment of pancreatic cancer in humans, and no assurance can be given that it will be the case.
 No assurance can be given as to whether future pancreatic immuno-oncology clinical trials will be successful or yield favorable data, and the trials are subject to many factors, including lack of regulatory approval(s), lack of study drug, or a change in priorities at the institutions sponsoring other trials.
-While the company believes that it is adequately funded for current trials over the next two years, no assurance can be given that additional funding will not be required for future studies or the full anticipated IND and CTA processes.
 Additionally, we recognize that all cancer centers, like all medical facilities, must make the ongoing COVID-19 pandemic their priority.
 Therefore, there is the potential for delays in clinical trial enrollment and reporting in ongoing and future studies in cancer patients because of the COVID-19 medical emergency.
 No assurance can be given that future studies will not result in findings that are different from those reported in the studies referenced.
 Operating in foreign countries carries with it a number of risks, including potential difficulties in enforcing intellectual property rights.
 We cannot assure that our potential foreign operations will not be adversely affected by these risks.

 Crescendo Communications, LLC